Oluwatidamilola/k_manifest/readme.md

 ## 🏠 Architecture
 ![Architecture of the application](architecture.gif)

-## 💶 Notes and Links
-**I've divided my Blog into four parts** this is the 3rd part of the project.
-Please go through below blog to get more idea

 ## 🔶 Story
 - When CircleCI notices any changes in the application code, it starts executing the jobs that we have set up.
 There are a total of four jobs: